ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 After starting web development in 2013 I found myself regularly using the devtools to edit webpages with articles on them to make them more readable.
 In 2015 I decided to make a custom reader mode during a hackathon to automate some of these edits I regularly made, solely for my own use.
 That resulted in an open-source reader mode that I called [Just Read](https://github.com/ZachSaucier/Just-Read/).

 To my surprise, more and more people started using Just Read.
-They made feature requests and I ended up implementing a lot of those features, which led to more users.
+They made feature requests and I ended up implementing a lot of those features.

 In 2018, around the 150k user mark, I started getting too many feature requests for me to keep up with in my free time without interrupting the other things I wanted to do.
 So I decided to make a premium version which could help me justify putting in more time into maintaining the free version.

 After a couple of weeks, I had a premium version along with [a marketing page](https://justread.link/) and user management pages.
 Now I earn (mostly) passive income from it monthly!
 And the free version serves ~240k users every week, including many people with disabilities and many students.
 I still update it but only small pieces at a time — most of it is in "good enough" shape.

-## Maybe the key is just caring?
+## Maybe the key is to care but not strive for perfection

-Maybe the key with all of this is just caring.
+Maybe the key to all of this is caring.
 If you care, you will either know or make yourself come to know what your goals should be.
 If you don't care, it doesn't really matter how many users you talk to, you probably won't make something that's really helpful.
 Sometimes I think I just care about the work that I do and the environment that I do it in than most people.

+I also think that being okay with less-than-perfect end result is important.
+I probably wouldn't have ever completed Just Read if I started with a free and paid version from the start.
+I also might have built something that people didn't want if I did complete it.

+Caring + iteration - perfection = A good output, created efficiently